rmello4d/TheSustainableDeveloper/introduction.md

 ##### This book is about personal sustainability.

 I joyfully dedicated my professional life to music and software development.

 After 15 years of intense work, I had problems related to body exhaustion.
 These problems were partially neglected and they soon became permanent injury.

 By that time, someone recommend Meditation and Yoga.
 My first class was in 1999 and Yoga and Meditation became important to me.
-I dove deeper and deeper.

 To my surprise, I was not just getting better at Yoga and Meditation, I was getting better as a Developer and as a Musician.
-Since 1999, 'coincidentally' the Music and Software Development careers also took off.
+Since 1999, 'coincidentally' the Music and Software Development careers took off.

 This book tells my failures and successes as a Software developer, Musician and Yoga teacher.